 Popularly known as ULIP, Unit Linked Insurance Plan offers the benefits of both investment and insurance under one integrated plan.
 As a ULIP policyholder, you have to make regular premium payments that would cover both insurance and investment.

-This refers to a certain kind of fixed deposit through which you can avail of tax deductions under Section 80C of the IT Act.
+This refers to a certain kind of fixed deposit scheme through which you can avail of tax deductions under Section 80C of the IT Act.
+Tax-saver FDs usually come with a lock-in period of 5 years.

 The National Bank for Agricultural and Rural Development offers NABARD Rural Bonds and Bhavishya Nirman Bonds.
 However, only investments in NABARD Rural Bonds are eligible for tax exemption under Section 80C of the Income Tax Act.
-You can avail of a maximum deduction of Rs.
-1.5 lakh.
+You can avail of a maximum deduction of ₹1.5 lakh.

 Also known as infra bonds, these bonds are issued by infrastructure companies.
 You can avail of 80C deductions by investing in these financial instruments.